Elevation shapes are shapes that scale automatically based on the dimensions of a product and are located in the Elevation Shapes Visio stencil.

 Show Text Blocks | This will show or hide the text block in the middle of the shape.

-This text block can be moved outside of the shape by moving the little yellow dot in the middle of the shape.
+This text block can be moved outside of the shape by dragging the small yellow dot located in the center of the shape.

 Merge Text Blocks | You can break out the text block into separate Manufacturer, model, and Component ID text blocks with separate movement options.